 Uniformed Business Office:

-assist with questions on insurance billing.
+with questions on insurance billing.
 Responsible for checking medical

 indebtedness of soldiers clearing post.
-Hours of operation are
+Hours of operation are 7:00 am to

-is operated by caring Military and Civilian staff.
-We provide basic
+operated by caring Military and Civilian staff.
+We provide basic services to

 Quick Reference Telephone Numbers